bsccf/Uni-notes/Mechanics structures and materials/Dynamics 1/1 Particle Dynamics – Linear motion/3 Typical forces in dynamics/spring constant.md

 >> $=$
 >> $=$

-There is some formula t
+There is some formula that further describes it, I'll put that here if it pops up on the course.